When you are into photography you are facing two things: taking pictures and pictures.

 There are many systems how you can organise your pictures, there are different ways and different software.
 But there is nothing better than a simple tree of folders on your computer.

 And I put there not only the pictures I took, but all the pictures of our family which were take by my husband, my sons, relatives, friends etc. So I have absolutely all pictures organized within one system.
 And this is really great!

-It does not matter how your photo chaos looks like right now, today you should create a folder on your computer and name it some thing like “our family photos”, within you make a folder “2017”, within you make a folder “2017-05” and within you make a folder “2017-05-19 and description (for example: kids at home)” and them you paste the pictures you took today to this folder.
-And this is the beginning of a new life!
+It does not matter how your photo chaos looks like right now, today you should create a folder on your computer and name it some thing like “our family photos”, within you make a folder “2020”, within you make a folder “2020-02” and within you make a folder “2020-02-28 and description (for example: "kids at home" or "Barcelona trip")” and then you paste the pictures you took today to this folder.

 In this way you can easily find pictures you need: your kids birthday pictures, pictures from vacations, family holidays ect.

 This chronological organisation will help you to sort your pictures better and to create other systems of organization more easily.
 I will discuss this in a different post.

 After you have nicely organized all your beautiful photographs do not let them sit quietly on your hard drive just to get forgotten and disappear one day!

 Choose your favourite and print them regularly.
 Put them on the wall, make photo books, send hem to friends, diy Christmas tree ornaments, banners, coffee mugs.

 Just DO something with photographs that you love!